hamzahmd/contact-infominder/Readme.md

 - For database, I used a MongoDB which is a NoSQL Database (Document Database having JSON format).
 - For easy setup, I used MongoDB Atlas which is a cloud database.

-> Postman service is used to make requests to backend without using client side react for testing.

 ## Usage

 Install dependencies